HOW TO OVERCOME CRIME ADDICTION

 - Daily vigorous exercise for at least 60 minutes a day.

-- Super foods, herbal remedies and nutritional supplements: Magnesium citrate: 2 x 400mg; good quelity multivitamin such as Helathy Mega, Special Two or VM-75: 1 after breakfast; Zinc citrate: 50mg after breakfast; Vitamin D3: 10,000 IU after breakfast; organic Chlorella powder: 1 heaped tablespoon 30 minutes before breakfast with water or vegetable juice; sublingual Methylcobalamin: 1000 mcg under the tongue after breakfast; Alpha lipoic acid: 2 x 600mg with meals; Zinc citrate: 30-50mg after breakfast.
+- Super foods (especially Chlorella), herbal remedies (especially Ashwagandha, Hops, Holy Basil), and nutritional supplements: 5-HTP Tryptophan (to boost serotonin), Magnesium citrate: 2 x 400mg; good quality multivitamin such as Daily Essentials (Phoenix Nutrition) – 2 a day, or Healthy Mega, or Special Two or VM-75: 1 after breakfast; Zinc citrate: 20-30mg after breakfast; Vitamin D3: 5,000 IU after breakfast; organic Chlorella powder: 1 heaped tablespoon 30 minutes before breakfast with water or vegetable juice; sublingual Methylcobalamin: 1000 mcg under the tongue after breakfast; Alpha lipoic acid: 2 x 600mg with meals.

 - Gaining spiritual and moral strength through frequent fervent prayers (including claiming God’s promises of forgiveness and power with faith and gratitude); Daily feeding the soul, mind and spirit with spiritual food such as the Word of God (starting from the Gospel of John and other Gospels) and books including the Desire of Ages, Great Controversy, Steps to Christ, and Ministry of Healing (all by Ellen G White); and daily surrendering entire life, mind and emotions to the loving God.